rubyonjets/jets/README.md

   put  "posts", to: "posts#update" delete  "posts", to: "posts#delete"

-  resources :comments # expands to the RESTful routes above
+  resources :posts # expands to the RESTful routes above

+  resources 'api/v1/articles', controller: 'posts' # creates the proper routes for api/v1/articles but the controller is posts

   any "posts/hot", to: "posts#hot" # GET, POST, PUT, etc request all work end